 Verify the repository has been enabled:

-The docker-ce-stable repository is now enabled on our system.
+docker-ce-stable a repository is now enabled on our system.
 The repository contains several versions of the docker-ce package, to display all of them, we can run:

-You can install the latest version of the docker ce using below command:
+You can install the latest version of the docker ce using the below command:

 To install a specific version, all we have to do is to provide the fully qualified package name, for example:

-Next step is to start and enable docker using systemctl:
+The next step is to start and enable docker using

-Congratulation’s!
+Congratulations!
 You have successfully installed Docker.
 Thanks for using this tutorial for installing Docker on CentOS 8 system.
-For additional help or useful information, we recommend you to check the official Docker website.
+For additional help or useful information, we recommend you check the official Docker website.